How to Extend the Life of Your ATV?

 5) Do not wipe off your ATV with a rough towel or cloth:

-Instead, it would be best to use a soft rag not to scratch the paint job your ATV has.
+Instead, it would be best to use a soft rag not to scratch your ATV’s paint job.
 If you need to clean it, use some soap and water like usual, but make sure you rinse it all off once you are done.
-Be gentle when getting the mud and dirt off to not scratch any parts of your ATV.
+Be gentle when getting the mud and dirt off not to scratch any parts of your ATV.

 6) Pay Attention to the Tires: